-- are consistent with our Curriculum for RSE - relate to the aims and objectives of this Policy
+- are consistent with our Curriculum for RSE - relate to the aims and objectives of this Policy - are suitable to the age, maturity, needs, linguistic proficiency and ability of the children h) Use of visitors to support RSE

-- are suitable to the age, maturity, needs, linguistic proficiency and ability of the children - appeal to adults and children - are up-to-date in factual content - are produced by a reputable organisation - do not show unfair bias e.g. towards a commercial product - avoid racial, gender and sexual stereotyping - encourage active and participative learning - conform to the legal requirements for RSE.
+- appeal to adults and children

+- are up-to-date in factual content

+- are produced by a reputable organisation

+- do not show unfair bias e.g. towards a commercial product

+- avoid racial, gender and sexual stereotyping

+- encourage active and participative learning

+- conform to the legal requirements for RSE.